pks6120/AssignmentCode/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+🚀 Features Implemented
+🎞 1.
+Dynamic Backgrounds Per Card

+Each carousel card supports:

+Video background (using react-native’s Video module via react-native-video‐like implementation using expo-av or native modules if required).

+Image background (using ImageBackground)

+Solid color background

+Only built-in React Native APIs were used — no external UI or animation libraries.

+🎨 2.
+Dynamic CTA Themes

+CTAs automatically update per card.

+Theme includes:

+Dynamic button colors

+Text color

+Background tint

+Theme changes are computed based on card metadata (e.g., gradient mapping, palette extraction, or static theme assignment).

+✨ 3.
+Text Animations on First Entry

+Each card triggers:
+Fade-in
+Slide-up
+Animations only run the first time the card enters the viewport (tracked using internal visited-state logic and onScroll index detection).
+No third-party animation libraries such as Reanimated, Moti, or Lottie.

+⚡ 4.
+Smooth 60–120 FPS Scrolling

+Optimized for performance with:
+PureComponent / memoized components useNativeDriver animations
+Throttled scroll handlers
+Lazy video loading (videos pause when off-screen) Rendering only the nearest 1–2 cards
+No layout thrashing
+Heavy use of React.memo, useCallback, and useRef
+Works smoothly even with high-resolution videos.

+🛠 Tech Stack

+React Native CLI / Expo (depending on variant) JavaScript or TypeScript
+No third-party libraries for UI, animations, or carousels